LionelBeato/coatimundis/Week-5/Day-24/OVERVIEW.md

     }
 ```

-2. Move your html to your template folder and add this following lines:
+2. Move your html to your template folder under `resources` and add the following lines:

 ```HTML
 <!-- Change your html tag to the following: -->